A dump of JFK-related records reveals past CIA secrets but also some personal data

 The U.S. National Archives and Records Administration posted more than 63,000 pages of records on its website, following an executive order from President Donald Trump.
 Many of the documents had been released previously but with redactions that hid the names of CIA sources or details about its spying and covert operations in the 1960s.

 Kennedy was killed on Nov.
-23, 1963, during a visit to Dallas.
+22, 1963, during a visit to Dallas.
 As his motorcade finished its parade route downtown, shots rang out from the Texas School Book Depository building.
 Police arrested Lee Harvey Oswald, who had positioned himself from a sniper's perch on the sixth floor.
-Two days later, night club owner Jack Ruby fatally shot Oswald during a jail transfer broadcast live on television.
+Two days later, nightclub owner Jack Ruby fatally shot Oswald during a jail transfer broadcast live on television.

 The latest release of documents pumped new energy into conspiracy theories about the assassination.
 Kennedy scholars said they haven't seen anything out of line with the conclusion that Oswald, a 24-year-old ex-Marine, was the lone gunman.

-Note: This story has been updated to correct that the date of President John F. Kennedy’s assassination was Nov.
-22, 1963, not Nov.
-23.